netdata/netdata/claim/README.md

 Repeat this process with every node you want to add to Cloud during onboarding.
 You can also add more nodes once you've finished onboarding.

-### Claim an Agent manually
+### Claim an agent without root privileges

-If you don't want to use `sudo` with the claiming script from Cloud, you can discover which user is running the Agent, switch to that user yourself, and run the claiming script.
+If you don't want to run the claiming script with root privileges, you can discover which user is running the Agent, switch to that user, and run the claiming script.

 Use `grep` to search your `netdata.conf` file, which is typically located at `/etc/netdata/netdata.conf`, for the `run as user` setting.
 For example: